ali-chamas/Alex-ML-game/README.md

 ### Mastering AI Interaction: Unveiling the Power of Prompt Engineering:

 - This project uses advanced prompt engineering techniques to optimize the interaction with natural language processing models.
-By skillfully crafting input instructions, we tailor the behavior of the models to achieve precise and efficient language understanding and generation for various tasks and preferences.
+In Alex, we used openAI's chat-gpt-3.5 model to generate examples based on the label created by users, for a faster way of creating ML models.

 | OpenAi prompt                       |
 | ------------------------------------|